sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 hdfs dfs -help
 ```

-{% exercise Remove what you just created.%}
+{% exercise Remove what you just created (hint: similar to the Linux command) %}
 ```
 hdfs dfs -rm -r input
 ```